zicklag/docs-1/configuration/data-model/collections.md

 Studio.
 This is typically shown on the **Content Module > Collection Page**.
 It can also be used for sorting items within [Junction Collections](/getting-started/glossary#junction-collections).
 A standard field, configured with an `INTEGER` data type, is required.
-As shown in the video, fields which cannot serve as sort fields will be grayed out and un-selectable in the Sort Field dropdown.
+As shown in the video, fields which cannot serve as sort fields will be grayed out and unselectable in the Sort Field dropdown.

 **Sort Field** — Select a field to custom sort and order items.
 Click **Deselect** to disable.